sradeiski/magicmirror/README.md

 * Implementing server-side 'calendar' module (with configurable ical url) which returns configurable event metadata sets.
 (Module responds with the ical file, at the moment.)

 ## next steps
-* Fix build task to properly include CSS files in dist.
 * Change setup so the node server already includes the client application in the base route.
 * Finish client-side news module.
 * Finish client-side calendar module.